cdl-geneseo/geneseo-dictionary/I/Ick.md

 # Ick

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Ick

 Created by  Genevieve Moulton on May 06, 2022

 n. an action someone does that is a major turn-off, typically something trivial“Did you see him drop his pencil in class?
 That’s such an ick”Based on survey results, 95.7% of participants knew this word and could define it.
 It is used relatively frequently in 2022.
 4.2% of participants believe the word is specific to Geneseo.(G.Moulton, G-M, 2022)